Manasantha Nuvve: Production

 V. N. Aditya, who earlier assisted directors like Jayanth C. Paranjee and Singeetham Srinivasa Rao, made his directorial debut with this film.
 M. S. Raju said that he did this film with relatively new director and a new actor as per the recommendation of S. Gopal Reddy after the dud of Deviputrudu (2001).
 Mahesh Babu was initially offered the lead role.

 Soundtrack

 The soundtrack consists of eight songs composed by R. P. Patnaik.
 All lyrics were written by Sirivennela Seetharama Sastry.
 All the tracks were popular.

 The song "Cheppave Prema" is inspired by American singer Cher's "Dov'è l'amore" (1999) from the album Believe.
-The song "Tuneega Tuneega" became a massive hit.
+The song "Tuneega Tuneega" became a hit.
 It was re-arranged from Vidyasagar's original composition "Kannadi Koodum Kootti" from Pranayavarnangal (1998).

-Remakes

-The film was remade in Hindi as Jeena Sirf Merre Liye (2002), in Kannada as Manasella Neene (2002), in Tamil as Thithikudhe (2003), in Bangladesh as Moner Majhe Tumi (2003), and in Odia as Nei Jaa Re Megha Mate (2008).

-Legacy
+Release

+Reception

+A critic from Sify wrote that "On the whole a romantic film which peters out to be another melodrama".
+Jeevi of Idlebrain.com rated the film 3 1/4 out of 5.

+Box office

 With Manasantha Nuvve, Uday Kiran had scored back-to-back successes along with Chitram (2000) and Nuvvu Nenu (2001).
-V. N. Aditya also became a popular director and has given successful films like Sreeram (2002) and Nenunnanu (2004).